girishji/devdocs.vim/README.md

 ### TUI

-If you are already a Vim user, you can use the provided shell script `devdocs` to view documents.
+If you are already a Vim user, you can use the provided shell script `devdocs` to view documents in full window.

 If you are _not_ a regular Vim user you can still use Vim as a pager.
-Clone this repository anywhere and use the provided script `devdocs-local`.
+Clone this repository anywhere and use the provided script `devdocs2`.
 It will not load the `.vimrc` file, but you can customize using `~/.devdocs.vim` file.

 To use custom installation of Vim set `$VIMCMD` environment variable to the path of Vim executable.